fferdaus/fferdaus.github.io/_teaching/2025-fall-teaching.md

 ---

 <!--This is a description of a teaching experience.
 You can use markdown like any other post.-->
-Course instructor for the Fall 2025 semester.
+Course Instructor for the Fall 2025 semester.

 Course Description
 ======